netdata/netdata/web/api/formatters/ssv/README.md

 # SSV formatter

-The SSV formatter sums all dimensions to a single value and returns a list of such values showing how it changes through time.
+The SSV formatter sums all dimensions in [results of database queries](../../queries) to a single value and returns a list of such values showing how it changes through time.

 It supports the following formats: